ischlag/Fast-Weight-Memory-public/catbAbI/README.md

 Train with ```CUDA_VISIBLE_DEVICES=0 ./fwm_catbabi_ra.sh```

-A batch size 1 test evaluation is run at the very end and the result is writte to the log file in the log folder.
+A batch size 1 test evaluation is run at the very end and the result is written to the log file in the log folder.